 Has your optometrist or ophthalmologist recommended that you visit a retina specialist?
 Don’t delay.
 Schedule an appointment right away for efficient screening, diagnosis and treatment of your retinal condition.
 The sooner you visit a retina specialist, the greater the chances of slowing the condition’s progression and maintaining your vision.

 Schedule an appointment at Dr. Susan Resnick in Drs.
-Farkas, Kassalow, Resnick & Associates Our practice serves patients from New York City, The East Side, Roslyn, and Nassau County, New York and surrounding communities. today!
+Farkas, Kassalow, Resnick & Associates Our practice serves patients from New York City, Roslyn, Long Island, and Nassau County, New York and surrounding communities. today!